aukilabs/domain-server/README.md

 ## Create Server
 1. Log into the Posemesh Console at https://console.posemesh.org/
 2. Run `localStorage.setItem("domainservice", true);` in the browser's console.
-3. Open `Domain Servers` page and create a server. `Redirect URL` is optional, it is the url you want to redirect users to when users scan a lighthouse using a non Auki SDK app.
-This value can be overwritten by domain's redirect url and lighthouse's redirect url.
+3. Open `Domain Servers` page and create a server. `Redirect URL` is optional, it is the url you want to redirect users to when users scan a portal using a non Auki SDK app.
+This value can be overwritten by domain's redirect url and portal's redirect url.
 If empty, https://aukilabs.com will be used by default.
 4. Make sure you have copied the registration credentials.

 # Deployment